 - Keep all chemicals and apparatus at least six inches inside the hood behind the sash. - Hoods are not intended for storage of chemicals and materials stored in them should be kept to a minimum.
-Stored chemicals should not block vents or alter airflow patterns. - Fume hood should remain unobstructed. - Large equipment should be raised up with breaks on each end to allow air-flow to pass underneath the equipment.
+Stored chemicals should not block vents or alter airflow patterns. - Fume hood should remain unobstructed. - Large equipment should be raised up with breaks on each end to allow airflow to pass underneath the equipment. - When not in use, the sash should be kept closed - Report any hood not functioning properly to RMS or AU Facilities work management by submitting a work order.